Adeela311/first-github/README.md

-# first-github
+# first-GitHub
-This is my first githyb repoitory
+This is my first GitHub repository.